Skip to main content

 This makes Google Hotel Ads different from standard Google Search campaigns.

-Search campaigns target keywords and text ads.
-Hotel Ads are built around property data, prices, availability, booking links, and travel-specific user intent.
+Search campaigns are built around keywords, ad copy, and landing pages.
+Hotel Ads are built around hotel property data, prices, availability, booking links, and travel-specific user intent.

 Why Google Hotel Ads Matters